 “Red meat” has gotten a bad reputation in the health-conscious community, but it really depends on how the animals are raised.

-That’s why its important to seek out grass fed meat to ensure that you are receiving the essential fats and fat-soluble vitamins without an extra toxin load from hormones, pesticides, unhealthy animals raised in stressful confinement.
+That's why it's important to seek out grass fed meat to ensure that you are receiving the essential fats and fat-soluble vitamins without an extra toxin load (hormones, pesticides) from unhealthy animals raised in stressful confinement.

 You can read all about the health benefits of grass-fed vs. feedlot beef here.

-Keep in mind that “organic” doesn’t necessarily mean an animal has been raised in the proper conditions, it just means they were fed organic feed while raised in confinement.
+Keep in mind that “organic” doesn't necessarily mean an animal has been raised in the proper conditions.
+It just means they were fed organic feed while raised in confinement.

-A note about eating out: Most restaurant (even fancy ones) serve factory-raised meat and dairy unless otherwise specified.
-If you aren’t willing to only eat at home for every meal, familiarize yourself with eateries that carry pasture-raised, or at least organic, meat.
+A note about eating out: Most restaurants (even fancy ones) serve factory-raised meat and dairy unless otherwise specified.
+If you aren't willing to only eat at home for every meal, familiarize yourself with eateries that carry pasture-raised, or at least organic, meat.
 Find more tips on how to eat out here.

 What About Dairy?

 In Traditional Chinese Medicine, it is advised that women diagnosed with PCOS avoid dairy products.
-PCOS is thought to be a condition of “damp accumulation” and dairy generally contributes to this problem.
+PCOS is thought to be a condition of “damp accumulation,” and dairy generally contributes to this problem.

 For others, I recommend only eating raw dairy from pasture-raised animals.
 Because of the natural probiotic content of raw milk products, they are often much easier for the body to assimilate, resulting in less “damp and phlegm” conditions.
 I never recommend eating low or non- fat dairy.
-Read why to skip skim milk here.
+Read why you should skip skim milk here.

 You can read more about the general milk controversy here.